ZacharyTStone/svelte-portfolio-site/README.md

 My new portfolio site.

-It uses Svelte and Svelte kit along with Tailwind and is hosted on Vercel.
+It uses Svelte and Svelte kit along with Tailwind for the CSS and is hosted on Vercel.

+I built it starting with a fantastic starter template.
+You can check it out by clicking the link under the repo name.

 </br>